How to deliver effective remote presentations: A complete guide

 Nailing a presentation can be tough enough as it is, but now that many of us have been working from home for the past few months, conducting a client pitch or a company update in front of a laptop makes things even more difficult.
 By now, you’ll know that communicating virtually isn’t the same as doing it in person.
 And with technology and internet connections to consider, virtual presenting has several more factors to contend with when compared to the face-to-face presenting you may have been used to before the pandemic.

-With that said, deliver remote presentations is far from impossible.
+With that said, delivering remote presentations is far from impossible.
 It just requires a little more forward planning than usual and some transitioning into getting used to the new modes of communication that COVID-19 has forced us to become familiar with.
 To help out, we’ve come up with some tips and best practices that you can use before, during and after your presentation to make sure it goes as smoothly as possible.

 Delivering an effective remote presentation in three steps…